dbolshak/spark3-network-yarn/README.md

 # Descrption
-This is silently modified copy of [network-yarn](https://github.com/apache/spark/tree/v3.2.0/common/network-yarn) based on 3.2.0 spark version.
+This is silently modified copy of [network-yarn](https://github.com/apache/spark/tree/v3.2.0/common/network-yarn) module based on 3.2.0 spark version.

 # Purpose
-It allows deployning of two shuffle services of Spark to Yarn.F or example, one instance could be run for spark2 and another for spark3 without any classpath conflicts (aka dependency hell).
+It allows deployning of two shuffle services of Spark to Yarn.
+For example, one instance could be run for spark2 and another for spark3 without any classpath conflicts (aka dependency hell).

 # Hadoop
 Hadoop version for this project has been changed to 2.6.5.